How it Works#

 An illustration of how heading levels correspond to the novel structure.#

-• H2 is used for chapter tiles.
+• Level 2 is used for chapter tiles.

 The project tree will select an icon for the document based on the first heading in it.